0

 Ref.
 4447, Elgin 27 jewel model “K”, 10k gold filled bezel with stainless steel back

 Notes: Substantial 35 mm case, 10k gold filled bezel with stainless steel back, made by Queens Watch Case Co. of New York (ref.
-4447).
+4447), characterized by artsy dial designs evocative of the early 1960s.
 Marketed as Elgin’s 27 jewel Thin-Thin “K” model.
-This was the most expensive 27 jewel Elgin other than the solid gold “E” and “F” models.
+The largest size 27 jewel Elgin, and also the most expensive 27 jewel Elgin other than the solid gold “E” and “F” models.
 Ref.
 4447.1 has a linen dial, while ref.
 4447.2 has stylized hour markers similar to the stainless steel “C” model ref.
 6850.2.
 Both versions are scarce, particularly in good condition.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧